enesitfrderu

 Prague metro tickets

-The Prague metro is an open ticket system.
+The Prague metro is an open ticket system – no turnstiles.
 Passengers are obliged to buy and validate a ticket before entering the metro platform.
-Now you can also buy tickets by SMS.
+Now you can also buy tickets by SMS or use an application SEJF Mobile wallet.
 There are uniformed ticket inspectors who have the right to check the validity of the ticket at any time inside the metro area.

 Prague metro – links